dewcservices/CyPDP-DigitalSecurityAndCryptography/Lab/Task 1/README.md

 ## Task 1 - Generate a key pair, encrypt/decrypt/sign data.
 ![By Software:OpenSSL contributorsScreenshot:VulcanSphere - Self-taken; derivative work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=125198571](UEFI_Secure_Boot_DB_certificate.png)

-This first task will illustrate the basics of using OpenSSL to generate a private-public key pair.
+This first task will illustrate the basics of using OpenSSL to generate a public-private key pair.
 [OpenSSL](https://en.wikipedia.org/wiki/OpenSSL) is an open source cryptographic toolkit that facilitates secure communications between endpoints on a network.
 It is widely used by Internet servers, including the majority of HTTPS websites.

 ### Goals
-- Understand the process of creating a public-private key pair using OpenSSL or similar
+- Understand the process of creating a public-private key pair using OpenSSL
-- Understand some of the contents inside public-private keys
+- Understand how to interpret some of the contents inside public-private keys
 - Be able to manipulate public-private keys using the CLI
 - Encode and sign data using public-private keys